BPagoaga/relache/README.md

 The main page of the website is the "programmation" one, which deals with all the artists and relevant information that are in the database.
 To make this website, I used mostly :
 - HTML5/CSS3 (Sass)
-- Javascript and jQuery : google analytics, slick (a slider), instafeed (live instagram displaying the posts with the #relache2015 hashtag, some personnal code to add/remove class, a smoothscroll, and the Google map API.
+- Javascript and jQuery : google analytics, slick (a slider), instafeed (live instagram displaying the posts with the #relache2015 hashtag), some personnal code to add/remove class, a smoothscroll, and the Google map API.
 - PHP/MySQL : home, "programmation", "lieux" and "artiste" pages are built with this language.
 - WordPress : for the blog.